-The property is the original working lands portion of the historic farm, and has existing trails for walking, club-maintained ATV use and in winter – human powered sports and snowmobile use.
-Eventually the property will be transformed into a public recreational area for hunting, walking, hiking, snowshoeing, cross country skiing, nature observation and ATV and snowmobiling in designated areas.
+The property is the original working lands portion of the historic Peabody-Fitch farm, and has existing trails for walking, club-maintained ATV use and in winter – human powered sports and snowmobile use.
+Over the next few years the property will be transformed into a public recreational area for hunting, walking, hiking, snowshoeing, cross country skiing, nature observation and ATV and snowmobiling in designated areas.

-The 252 acres of the proposed Peabody-Fitch Woods are contiguous with the Perley Mills Community Forest to the west, and is in close proximity to five other conserved lands.
-The acquisition of this property will support Loon Echo’s goal of creating a more connected landscape.
-Connectivity is a concept that recognizes that habitats and species function best as part of a large, interconnected network.
-The more connected the landscape, the more species are able to adjust to changes in the environment.
-Through source filtration, this property will safeguard important water resources for the benefit of the public not only for local well water, but for 1/6 of the population of Maine who get their water from Sebago Lake and the Saco River basin.
-The forestland will be managed for sustainable forestry to support the perpetual stewardship of the property.
+75% of this forest is located within the Sebago Lake watershed with the other 25% located within the Saco River watershed.
+Through source filtration, this property will safeguard important water resources for the benefit of the public not only for local water resources, but for 1/6 of the population of Maine who get their water from Sebago Lake and the Saco River basins.
+Peabody-Fitch Woods will be managed for sustainable forestry to support the perpetual stewardship of the property.

 - Carry in, Carry out

 - Dogs are allowed.
 Please keep pets under control (leash or strict voice command) at all times.